 There are two metrics I recommend looking at to determine how much profit you should make on a rental property:

 This is the return I earn in cash flow based on how much equity I have on the property.
 Ideally, this number should be above 4%.
 If it’s less, you should consider refinancing the property, pulling cash out, or selling it and reinvesting the funds.

 I aim for 4% because real estate appreciates at about 3% over time.
 Adding the 4% in cash flow with the 3% in appreciation equates to a 7% total return on your equity.
 Anything less than this, and you’d be better off using that equity in a higher-yielding investment.

 Internal Rate of Return

 The Internal Rate of Return takes into account compounding.
-As you can see, the total return over those same five years would have amounted to 2,095.3%.
+As you can see, the total return over those five years would have amounted to 2,095.3%.
 Talk about an excellent investment!

 Final Thoughts on Becoming a Real Estate Investor

 If you can afford it, investing in real estate can be a valuable way to grow your money.
 Hopefully, this case study of my three properties demonstrated how much profit you should make on a rental property.
 Follow the tips in this post to help you invest in real estate correctly and make intelligent decisions with your money.
 For more advice, check out my post on 10 financial independence tips for real estate agents.

 Have you invested in real estate before?
 If so, what was your experience?
 Let me know in the comments below.
 I’d love to hear from you!

 I’ve helped hundreds of real estate agents, team leaders, & brokers all over the country increase their sales, online presence, and create scalable systems.
 I would love the opportunity to work with you.
 Together, we can make this year your best yet!